webskyus/cinemax-app/README.md

 # CineMax Movie Streaming Qwik City App ⚡️

-This is my pet project project with Qwik, Tailwind, TS, and TheMovieDB API.
+This is my pet project with Qwik, Tailwind, TS, and TheMovieDB API.

 ---